 Currently, Sweden and Brazil are the only two operators of the Gripen E, although Saab says it is in discussions with potential customers in Europe, South America and Asia, including operators of older Gripen models.

-That choice has not yet received final approval from the Thai government, however, leaving open the possibility that Lockheed still prevail with a newly revised offer.
+That choice has not yet received final approval from the Thai government, however, leaving open the possibility that Lockheed could still prevail with a newly revised offer.